morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 				* Time to build: $\Theta$(n)
 				* Time to remove n elements: $\Theta$(nlogn)
 				* Time to find K largest elements: $\Theta$(n+klogn)
+## Lower Bound for Sorting
+* Goal: understanding and being able to prove the lower bound for all sorting algorithms